 - Inventory every system that has any connection into or out of the CDE.
 Those devices are in-scope and need to have all the other PCI in-scope requirements met.

 After completing these steps, you should have a pretty good idea of what your scope is.
 The next step is to start working on implementing the necessary host security controls for in-scope systems.
-This includes:

 - Antivirus scanning and logging